If you have psoriasis, you may have tried coal tar ointments. These are sometimes called

 and then attempt to pour in the turkey drippings, it will be lumpy!

 First: Squeeze the corticosteroid ointment(s) into the container.
-In this case, I started with 30 gm of the Triamcinolone - 2 of the 15 gm tubes.
+In this case, I started with 30 gm of the Triamcinolone - 2 of the 15 gm tubes (instead of the suggested 60 gm).
 Why?
 Because I like to follow the rule: "Use the least amount of medication to do the job".

 Add about the same amount of the Aquaphor.